robusta-dev/robusta/docs/getting-started/example-playbook.rst

     We chose :ref:`Resource babysitter` which is a builtin action.
 That action has a parameter ``fields_to_monitor``.

 sinks:
     We didn't configure any sinks, so output is sent to the default sink.
-This is usually Slack.
+This is usually Slack and/or the `Robusta UI <https://home.robusta.dev/ui/>`_.

 Further customization
 ------------------------
-Try changing the configuration to monitors changes to a deployment's image tag.
+Try changing the configuration to monitors changes to a deployment\'s image tag.